rYuuXHikaRi/ARSIPin_Mobile_Apps/README.md

 - Latest Expo GO App on Android
 - Expo 48.0.18 SDK

-After clone this repo, you must run :
+After clone this repo, you must run (make sure there's no folder named 'node_module', '.expo' and file named 'package-lock.json', if there just delete it) :
 ```
 npm install
 ```